CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should have a cloud based storage location for syncing between multiple devicies a user might have.

 {More to be added}